Lawsuits Uncover Additional IUD Side Effects

 - Ortho Evra®

-may be linked to the development of pseudotumor cerebri, also called a false brain tumor or idiopathic intracranial hypertension.
-Pseudotumor cerebri occur when fluid builds up in the skull and is not released or absorbed at a proper rate, causing increased pressure.
+Pseudotumor cerebri occurs when fluid builds up in the skull and is not released or absorbed reasonably, causing increased pressure.

 Signs of Problems with Mirena IUDs and Other Birth Control